Alon2904/maze-find-the-hat/README.md

 # Maze game - Find The Hat

-***Please make sure 'prompt-sync' is installed and if not intall it by 'npm install promp-sync'
+***Please make sure 'prompt-sync' is installed and if not intall it by '''npm install promp-sync'''

 Terminal game.
 6x6 matrix randomly generated with
-'*' - As a player.
+'*' - As a player.<br />
-'^' - The hat which the player want to get.
+'^' - The hat which the player want to get.<br />
-'O' - Holes which if the player hits they lose.
+'O' - Holes which if the player hits they lose.<br />
-'░' - field objects represent the area the player con move to.
+'░' - field objects represent the area the player con move to.<br />

-The use has to send in the terminal each time one of the following letters to move the player: w - up s - down a - left d- right
+The use has to send in the terminal each time one of the following letters to move the player:<br />
+w - up<br />
+s - down<br />
+a - left<br />
+d- right<br />

 ## Description